 Most commonly this bleaching of the leaves is caused by too much sunlight.
 With too much sun, our skin tans or burns, but sunburn in plants causes leaves to bleach and blanch.
 For a spider plant that is turning white, first, try putting it in an area with less direct light.
 Spider plants especially don’t like direct afternoon sun.

 If your spider plant is losing its green color and a change of lighting doesn’t help, it could be iron deficient.
 Try a fertilizer with a higher nitrogen level like 12-5-7.

 Fluoride in tap water can also cause spider plants to discolor.
 You can leach the fluoride out by deep watering with distilled water.

 Solid Green Spider Plant

-Occasionally, when spider plant is turning green, it can be an indication of a serious problem.
-Turning solid green is a survival tragedy for plants that are struggling.
+Occasionally, when a spider plant is turning green, it can be an indication of a serious problem.
+Turning solid green is a survival strategy for plants that are struggling.
 It may be reverting back to a more successful form.
-It could be creating more food producing cells because it is lacking sunlight or nutrients, or is trying to fight pests or disease.
+It could be creating more food-producing cells because it is lacking sunlight or nutrients, or is trying to fight pests or disease.

 If your spider plant is turning green, repot it into fresh soil and give it a dose of rooting fertilizer.
-Be sure to clean the rhizomes when you take it out of its pot, look for pest damage and treat immediately.
+Be sure to clean the rhizomes when you take the plant out of its pot, look for pest damage, and treat it immediately.
 Set the plant in a location with different lighting and water only with distilled water.